CloudGenUser/sftp-cg-lib/README.md

 "C://Users////Documents// uploaded to /"

-if the local path does not exist you will have this message:
+if the local path does not exist this message will be shown:

 {
     "code": "ERR_BAD_PATH",